 How much does a General Excise Tax license cost in Hawaii?

-The General Excise Tax License is a one-time cost of $20.
+The fee for a General Excise Tax License is a one-time cost of $20.

 How long does it take to get a Hawaii General Excise Tax license?